rodosilva/newPosts/Terraform-Associate/index.md

 ### Terraform Commands:
 - `terraform validate`: Validates the code.
 - `terraform fmt`: Scans the code and changes it to a canonical format
+- `terraform fmt -recursive`: Same but recursive
 - `terraform show`: Show the current state of the configuration file as seen by `Terraform` also can be used like `terraform show -json`
 - `terraform providers`: Shows the providers
 - `terraform output`: Print out all the output variables.
 Can also `terraform output pet-name`
 - `terraform apply -refresh-only`: Refresh the state.
 Sync `Terraform` with the real word
+- `terraform apply -replace=aws_instance.web`: To mark the virtual machine for replacement
+- `terraform apply -destroy`: Another way for "destroy"
 - `terraform graph`: Creates visual representation.
 Need to use a a software to view it.  `terraform graph -type=plan | dot -Tpng >graph.png`
+- `terraform get`: Download modules from the module registry or a version control system
+- `terraform force-unlock`: command to remove the lock on the state for the current configuration
+- `terraform login`: Log in.
+Obtain and save credentials for the remote backend

 **State Command**
 - `terraform state show aws_s3_bucket.finance` (Example)